goelDev/goelDev/README.md

 A passionate engineering student and aspiring full-stack developer 🚀.
 I love building scalable apps, exploring new technologies, and solving real-world problems through tech.
-I'm currently on a journey to learn web development, app development, and cloud computing, with a keen interest in AI,automation and Innovation
+I'm currently on a journey to learn web development, with a keen interest in AI, Automation and Innovation

-- 🌱 I’m currently pursuing **Graduation in Computer Science and Engineering at RamdeoBaba University,Nagpur**
+- 🌱 I’m currently pursuing **Graduation in Computer Science and Engineering at RamdeoBaba University, Nagpur**

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things : **Development , Machine Learning and Programming**
-- 💬 Talk to me about business and Startups,:racing_car:, Memes, Anime, Movies 🎥
+- 💬 Talk to me about Business and Startups, Tech.
 <hr>
 ### My skills include